davideleoni90/TinysOSClassMonitoring/README.md

 the root node that minimizes the value of ETX.
 </p>
 <h3>Software implementation</h3>
-<p>The applications for both the types of motes use the same implementation of the Collection Tree Protocol (CTP) included in the release
+<p align="justify">The applications for both the types of motes use the same implementation of the Collection Tree Protocol (CTP) included in the release
 of TinyOs; they also make use of the same method (4bitLinkEstimation) to estimate the quality of the links with the neighbor nodes, that is how each mote chooses the recepient of its messages (containing values of acceleration) among its neighbor nodes.
 The default implementation under the hood stores messages in a queue before actually sending them and this solution includes a further queue, so we end up with a two-levels queue.
 This comes in handy when